flaaaxxx/angular-observable/README.md

 ## Operators

-- creating operators - creates the data source ib frontend
+- creating operators - creates the data source in frontend
 - pipeable - these are arguments given in the pipe method.
 Based on original data creates new data.